Jinkaichun/vTRACE/README.md

 - `evoRBD_ba5_trained.pth`
 - `evoRBD_wt_trained.pth`

-Place the entire saprot_model folder into `./phenotype_inference/code/ace2_binding_prediction/configs/' directory.
+Place the entire saprot_model folder and foldseek into `./phenotype_inference/code/ace2_binding_prediction/configs/' directory.

 After completing the setup above, this notebook can be used to predict ACE2-binding affinity and pairwise antigenic distances from RBD sequences, and to evaluate model performance on external validation datasets.